 Sonny is a co-owner of a Richmond based Information Technology Consulting and Recruitment firm, Daybreak IT Solutions.
 They formed Daybreak in 2009 and have been fortunate to be recognized as one of the fastest growing firms in Richmond by RVA BizSense and were previously recognized by the INC5000 for growth.
 Sonny obtained his Bachelors Degree from Virginia Tech in 1997 in Business Management with a minor in psychology and has been a part of the Richmond Technology community since.
 He serves on two volunteer committees to help attract and retain technology initiatives in our region: RichTech (Richmond Technology Council) and WIT (Women in Technology).
 Sonny and his wife Harshna joined RMS in 2009 when their son, Avi, was in Miss Felicia’s toddler class.They now have two children at RMS; little Aria is a P3 student with Ms. Pryor, and Avi is flourishing as a 6th grader with Ms. Linton.

 Peter L. Henderer is a native in Wilmington, Delaware.
 He was educated Wilmington Friends School, Bowdoin College, and The George Washington University Law School.
 Peter moved to Richmond in 1998 to marry his wife, Armistead Edmunds Henderer, whom he met at Bowdoin.
-Peter joined his current law firm in 1998 and has been practicing law in Richmond for over 20 years.
-Peter and Armistead have two children, of whom William (10) attends RMS in Upper-Elementary.
+Peter joined the law firm of McCandlish Holton, PC in 1998 and has been practicing law in Richmond for over 20 years.
+Peter and Armistead have two children, of whom William (age 12) attends RMS in Middle School.
 Peter and Armistead value RMS for providing students with a positive environment for intellectual and personal growth.

 Christen Courville, Secretary